hashicorp/katakoda/vault-granular-access-control/step-app-3.md

     [=======]  ()
 ```

-The web application needs access to the transit encryption key
+The web application needs access to the transit encryption key.

 Login with the `apps` user.